How to Write a Cover Letter: Your Guide to Standing Out in 2024

 What Is a Cover Letter?

-A cover letter is a one-page document you send with your CV to explain why you’re the perfect fit for the job.
 It’s your opportunity to connect with hiring managers on a personal level, highlight your most relevant skills, and show how passionate you are about the role.

 Cover letters answer three key questions: